ruuda/blog/posts/2014-08-12-writing-a-path-tracer-in-rust-part-2-first-impressions.md

 Compiling and running is extremely fast (at this point, at least).
 For the few source files I have, it takes 0.46 seconds to compile and run on Linux.
 That feels like compilation is _instant_.
-Windows is slightly slower, at 1.16 seconds.
+Windows is somewhat slower, at 1.16 seconds.

 <!--more-->